 - Thus each maturity sector (Long Term, Short Term, and Mid Term) can be classified as different market segments where the yield has no correlation with other segments and is based purely on the supply and demand of that particular segment.

 - The segmented market theory assumes that the participants in each segment are either not willing to shift their segment to search for greater yield or are unable to do so due to restrictions imposed.

-Market segmentation theory concept came into existence in the year 1957 by a famous American Economist, John Mathew Culberston.
+The market segmentation theory concept came into existence in the year 1957 by a famous American Economist, John Mathew Culbertson.
 The theory was published in his paper called “The Term Structure of Interest Rates.”
 In his paper, he challenged the earlier known theory of “Term Structure model-driven by expectations” by Irving Fisher and came up with his theory.

 - The interest rate in the market keeps on changing.
 Consider an insurance company.
 Life insurances are mainly long term.
 They may range from maturities of 20 to 40 years.
 So when an insurance company is selling insurance, then the company is exposed to long term liability.

 - So to off-set the liability, the company will have to invest in assets.
 As the liability is for the long term, so the asset that the company will invest will also be of the long term.
 So the company will invest in long-term bonds.